The Cold War Experience at Broadway Tower’s Nuclear Bunker

 We offer you the chance to step back in time and witness how our country would have coped if the Cold War had ever turned hot.

-Our Nuclear Bunker Museum is open April to October on weekends and bank holidays.
+Our Nuclear Bunker Museum is open April to October on weekends, bank holidays and select days.
 The guided tours last up to 45 minutes.
 Please book your admission through our website.
-Please ensure you arrive at the Tower Museum promptly for the time you have booked for your Nuclear Bunker tour.

 BOOK TICKETS